Why So Many Insist on Polarized Sunglasses Year Round

-When it's bright outside, a pair of polarized lenses will ease eye strain and instantly improve your visibility.
+A pair of polarized lenses will ease eye strain and instantly improve visibility wherever (or whenever) you are.

 A polarized lens acts like a filter or lattice which only allows the useful light traveling from the object viewed to reach the eye, while blocking all the glare caused by the scattered light traveling in many random directions.
 Objects then appear sharper.
 Colors are more vivid and in true natural proportion due to the removal of scattered white light.